Senior Software Engineer (Orchestration)

 Docker

-Network throughput test, uh, the amount of, uh, let's say, it's just the in terms of hyperdigitated fabric, it's the transactions per second.
-So how many transactions does the network accepts per second, right?
-Not accepts processes per seconds, right?
+Network throughput test, the amount of transactions per second.
+So, how many transactions the network processes per second, right?
 So TPS, right?
-So it will, uh, so when the user hits, uh, any API call or, I mean, any APIs on the, uh, the network.
+So it will, when the user hits any API call or any APIs on the network.
 Right?
 So our API service should be able to take it.
-Once, uh, taken, uh, it should process to the client of, um, and the client should be processed to the peers, the network hyper logic fabric peers.
-And once that is done, it should, uh, it should get the response.
-Once it commits, the pair will give a response.
-It executes the chaincode function whatever function the client is calling from the user, and it returns back the response.
-For all this process to happen, it will depend this as 1 transaction and this transaction this process the number of processes of this paralleling is what we define as a throughput in Hyperledger Fabric.
-Uh, right?
-So to measure it, we will we have tools like JMeter where we will be sending, uh, where where we can configure users as well as the payload.
+Once taken, it should process to the client, and the client should be processed to the peers, the network hyperlogic fabric peers.
+And once that is done, it should get the response.
+Once it commits, the peer will give a response.
+It executes the chaincode function, whatever function the client is calling from the user, and it returns back the response.
+For all this process to happen, it will depend on this as one transaction, and this transaction process the number of processes of this parallelism is what we define as a throughput in Hyperledger Fabric.
+So to measure it, we will have tools like JMeter, where we can configure users as well as the payload.
 Right?
-So based on number of users and number of, uh, the payload size, we can send the transactions.
-Let's say, if we configure JMeter to send 100 transactions per a second, I mean, going, uh, I mean, not only the response, input throughput is also something important.
+So based on the number of users and the payload size, we can send the transactions.
+Let's say, if we configure JMeter to send 100 transactions per second, I mean, the input throughput is also something important.
 Right?
-So input throughput is like 100 users sending, uh, transactions parallelly in one second is what?
-100 TPS in a G meter defense.
+So input throughput is like 100 users sending transactions parallelly in one second, which is 100 TPS in JMeter.
 Right?
 So that is one thing.
-And based on it, so even we can send 1 user per second, and you can even increase it based on the time second, uh, number of second.
-So this is one thing, and, uh, Hyperledger caliper is direct integration.
-It's a tool offered by Hyperledger, uh, umbrella project itself.
-So, so in, this is specifically used for hyperledger projects where you can define the, I mean, define, uh, I mean, configure the hyperledger caliper based on the throughput and the number of users.
-This is something similar to Jmeter, but, uh, personally, I felt Jmeter was good.
-And even, uh, caliper also, like, it will send the transactions based on the payload which we trigger I mean, provide.
-And based on that, it will measure the throughput and give us the result.
-And based on that, we need to take what could be done.
-And if the measured throughput is very less in terms of the requirement, then as I said before, we need to use the queuing mechanism because blockchain transactions will take time to process.
-Definitely, it's not like just writing a data on top of our database.
-It's just to process and hashing it also.
+And based on it, we can send one user per second, and you can even increase it based on the number of seconds.
+So this is one thing, and Hyperledger Caliper is a direct integration tool offered by Hyperledger.
+So, in this case, it's specifically used for Hyperledger projects, where you can define the hyperledger caliper based on the throughput and the number of users.
+This is something similar to JMeter, but personally, I felt JMeter was good.
+And even Caliper, it will send the transactions based on the payload we trigger, and based on that, it will measure the throughput and give us the result.
+And based on that, we need to take action.
+And if the measured throughput is very less in terms of the requirement, then we need to use the queuing mechanism because blockchain transactions will take time to process.
+Definitely, it's not like just writing data on top of our database; it's just to process and hash it.